 Welcome to my blog!
 Here, I will keep updates on both research and progress on my Music & Tech 2 Project, as a part of the course from Rensselaer Polytechnic Institute.

-Papers that align with my interests:
+Papers that align with my interests for this project:

 In the first paper, "Chorale" Violon Harmonization: A Practical, Compositionally-based System for Generating Live Harmonies, Christpher Tignor goes into detail about his transducer-based harmonizer midi rig, which pairs with acoustic instruments (such as the violin used in the primary example, or anything that can have a transducer pickup placed on it.
 I've been very drawn towards the idea of incorporating some sort of midi mechanic to alter my performance while playing acoustic bass, especially in some sort of complementary accompaniment such as it is used here.
 I found this paper to be a good insight behind the processes that may be used to create this kind of acoustic-electric joint performance environment in which one complements the other.
 It also goes into detail what kind of physical setup configurations could be used in terms of controls, which in this case settled on the use of a midi pedal board.